nanderv/SS/README.md

 ## Exercise 2
-The first programming exercise is to compute the marking graph symbolically, this means computing the state space.
+The first programming exercise is to compute the marking graph symbolically, this means computing the state space with BDDs.
 The main idea is to use Sylvan's [sylvan_satcount](https://github.com/utwente-fmt/sylvan/blob/v1.2.0/src/sylvan_bdd.h#L161) function, to compute the number of markings, and [sylvan_relnext](https://github.com/utwente-fmt/sylvan/blob/v1.2.0/src/sylvan_bdd.h#L111)